cmu-phil/py-tetrad/pytetrad/R/DOCUMENTATION.md

 This section will eventualy turn into some bonafide documentation; please be patient.
 For information on specific algorithms, tests, or scores, or if you'd like to watch some videos on causal search, please see the [Documentation Section on the Tetrad GitHub page](https://github.com/cmu-phil/tetrad#documentation). if you are familiar with Tetrad, these are the same algorithms, tests, and scores that are available in the Search box in the current Tetrad interface, and in the current py-tetrad, and will work exactly the same way.

 These algorithms output graphs in several formats, which we will document.
+Currently supported graph types are Causal-learn (GeneralGraph), DOT, PCALG, Java (Tetrad EdgeListGraph), and Lavaan.

 The PCALG general graph format, as R data frames, in particular, is a square edge matrix; see the docs for FCI in the PCALG package.
 The endpoints are recorded as follows:

 * 0 means NO endpoint
 * 1 means CIRCLE endpoint (-o)